droonga/droonga.org/reference/commands/search/index.md

 ## Usage {#usage}

-This section describes how to use the `search` command, via a typical usage with following table:
+This section describes how to use this command, via a typical usage with following table:

 Person table (with primary key):